pohly/enhancements/keps/sig-storage/20191031-storage-capacity-constraints-for-pod-scheduling.md

 asks for pod scheduling with a volume that is too large, and then checks for events that describe the problem.

+### Graduation Criteria

+#### Alpha -> Beta Graduation

+- Gather feedback from developers and users
+- Re-evaluate API choices, considering:
+  - performance
+  - extensions of the API that may or may not be needed (like [ignoring storage class parameters](#storage-class-parameters-that-never-affect-capacity))
+- Tests are in Testgrid and linked in KEP

+#### Beta -> GA Graduation

+- 5 CSI drivers enabling the creation of `CSIStoragePool` data
+- 5 installs
+- More rigorous forms of testing e.g., downgrade tests and scalability tests
+- Allowing time for feedback

 ## Implementation History

 - Kubernetes 1.18: alpha (tentative)

 ## Drawbacks